OpenStackweb/osf-website/src/pages/legal/privacy-policy/index.md

 ##### Mobile App Availability Monitoring

-We use Crashlytics to monitor the availability of the OpenStack Summit mobile app.
+We use Crashlytics to monitor the availability of the Open Infrastructure Summit mobile app.
 Crashlytics collects mobile device unique identifiers and other information.
 Their collection and user of personal data is described in their privacy policy, which can be found [http://try.crashlytics.com/terms/privacy-policy.pdf](http://try.crashlytics.com/terms/privacy-policy.pdf).
 If you do not want your personal data shared with Crashlytics you should not use the mobile app.

 <section id="part-3"></section>